exercism/v3/languages/swift/exercises/concept/tuples/.docs/hints.md

 ## General

-The individual components of a tuple can be accessed by appending a _.n_ to the name of the tuple, where _n_ is the index of the component, statring with 0.
+- The individual components of a tuple can be accessed by appending a _.n_ to the name of the tuple, where _n_ is the index of the component, starting with 0.

 ## 1. Convert coordinates to polar